EU settlement scheme

-If you are a resident in the UK or arrive by 31 December 2020, you will be able to apply for settlement.
+If you were a resident in the UK by 31 December 2020, you can apply for settlement.
 This applies even if you are temporarily outside the UK at the moment (but you have not exceeded the permitted absence).

-EEA and Swiss nationals starting a course in or after January 2021 and planning to arrive in the UK after 31 December 2020 having not been previously resident must apply under the new points based system from 5 October 2020 onwards.
+EEA and Swiss nationals starting a course in or after January 2021 and planning to arrive in the UK after 31 December 2020 having not been previously resident must apply under the new points based system.
 Please see our guide to applying for a visa outside the UK.

 Who cannot apply?

 You cannot use the online service to apply to the scheme if you’re not an EU, EEA or Swiss citizen and you’re applying as:

 - the family member of a British citizen you lived with in Switzerland or an EU or EEA country that is not the UK

 - the family member of a British citizen who also has EU, EEA or Swiss citizenship and who lived in the UK as an EU, EEA or Swiss citizen before getting British citizenship

 - the primary carer of a British, EU, EEA or Swiss citizen

 - the child of an EU, EEA or Swiss citizen who used to live and work in the UK, and you’re in education – or you’re the child’s primary carer.